Last updated on September 23rd, 2023

 Continuous glucose monitoring devices consist of three main components: a small sensor inserted under the skin, a transmitter communicating with the sensor, and a receiver or smartphone app displaying the glucose data.
 The sensor measures glucose levels in the interstitial fluid (fluid surrounding cells) rather than in the blood itself.
 This data is sent wirelessly to the receiver, providing users with a comprehensive view of their glycemic trends.

-Continuous Glucose Monitoring (CGM) is a technology that allows individuals with diabetes to track their blood glucose levels in real-time throughout the day and night.
+According to the NIH, Continuous Glucose Monitoring (CGM) is a technology that allows individuals with diabetes to track their blood glucose levels in real-time throughout the day and night.
 Here’s a step-by-step explanation of how CGM works:

 Step 1: Sensor Placement